algoseekgit/algoseek-connector/docs/developers.rst

 the :ref:`maintainers` to obtain the necessary credentials.

 All contribution to the project should be made by creating feature branches and creating a corresponding PR.
+Feature branches must be created from the `dev` branch.
 Be sure to pass all unit and integration tests before submitting a PR.
 All new features should be :ref:`tested <testing>` and :ref:`documented <documentation>`.
 Refer to their corresponding sections in this guide for more information.